CyMasterDev/test-proxy-repo/README.md

 My first proxy-related project, just getting to know how proxy sites work.

 ## Note:
-I do not reccommend Koyeb as a production hosting service because its server IP range/network has been blacklisted by youtube, when trying to host a proxy on koyeb be mindful that videos will not be able to be watched, instead a message saying "sign in to confirm you're not a bot", this issue so far has proven unsolvable.
+I do not reccommend Koyeb as a production hosting service because its server IP range/network has been blacklisted by youtube, when trying to host a proxy on koyeb be mindful that videos will not be able to be watched, instead a message saying "sign in to confirm you're not a bot" will appear, this issue so far has proven unsolvable.

 ## Features
 - Stunning design